mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 ## Get the SD card ready

 * Go to [raspberrypi.com](raspberrypi.com) and download and install the Raspberry Pi Imager.
 I'm using a Mac for this install
 * I selected Raspberry Pi OS **Lite** **32-bit** by going to "other" section.
-Note, I tested both 32-bit and 64-bit and dont' see much difference in speed or memory use.
-There's an exceptionally detailed techincal writeup on the Pi Zero 2 [here](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Review_of_RPi_Zero_2_W.md) that suggests 32-bit systems are more memory efficient on a memory-limited system such as this.
+Note, I tested both 32-bit and 64-bit and don't see much difference in speed or memory use, feel free to use Lite 64-bit if you prefer.
+* **(Optional) additional reading:** There's an exceptionally detailed techincal writeup on the Pi Zero 2 [here](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Review_of_RPi_Zero_2_W.md) that suggests 32-bit systems are more memory efficient on a memory-limited system such as this.
 * Before continuing, select advanced options:
   * **Enable SSH**: I selected *allow public-key authenitcation* only, and left the default/prefilled option for set authorized_keys for 'pi'.
 This automatically creates the required authorization keys.
 That means I don't have to use a password when connecting to my Pi from this computer
   * Set username and password